AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/checkbox.md

 A checkbox is usually represented as a small square that can be toggled on or off by clicking or tapping it.
 When a checkbox is checked, it displays a checkmark to show that the associated option or feature is active or enabled.

+>[!NOTE]
+>
+> For AEM 6.5 Forms, this component was introduced with AEM 6.5 Forms Service Pack 19 (6.5.19.0).
+To enable this component, ensure that the necessary versions of both Forms Core Components and WCM Core Components are installed.
+For detailed information on the releases of Adaptive Forms Core Components, please refer to [Adaptive Forms Core Components releases](/help/adaptive-forms/version.md)

 **Example**

 ![checkbox group](/help/adaptive-forms/assets/checkbox-example.png)